MrMorgoth/MrMorgoth/README.md

 ### Hi there 👋

 My name's Christian.
-I'm a self-taught developer working with Python and JS, with a side role frequenting the pub with friends.
-I'm on the look out for an entry level engineering role!
+I'm a developer working with Python, Java and JS, with a side role frequenting the pub with friends.

+Currently completing a Masters Degree in Computer Science with AI part-time alongside full time software engineering work

 Get in touch if you know of an opportunity you think i'd be a fit for.